 Our Executive and Corporate Social Responsibility Committee currently consists of Ms. Brown, Ms. Bruce, Mr. Finser, Ms. Fox, Mr. Jackson, Ms. Lilek, Mr. McDonagh, Mr. Romasco, and Mr. Romney Sr., with Ms. Fox serving as Chair.
 After the Annual Meeting, Ms. Fox will continue as Chair and the other members of the Executive and Corporate Social Responsibility Committee will be remain the same.
-The Executive and Corporate Social Responsibility Committee and Corporate Social Respons
+The Executive and Corporate Social Responsibility Committee met eight times during the 2022 fiscal year.
+The Executive and Corporate Social Responsibility Committee is responsible for, among other things: